Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

-\begin{proof} We prove the statement by contradiction.
-Assume that there exist virtual knotoids that admit multiple irreducible representations.
-Suppose that the genus of thickened surfaces of such virtual knotoids is at least $g$, for some $g \in \mathbb{N}$.
-Consider the collection $\mathcal{M} = \{(\boldsymbol{\upsilon},\Sigma\times I)\}$ of such virtual knotoids where $\Sigma$ has genus $g$.
-It is clear that depending on the annulus we destabilize $(\boldsymbol{\upsilon},\Sigma\times I) \in \mathcal{M}$ along, we may end up with multiple destabilizations that are not isotopic and that any destabilization of $(\boldsymbol{\upsilon},\Sigma\times I)$ has genus $g-1$.
-Then, by assumption, each of these destabilizations admits a unique irreducible representation.
+\begin{proof} Assume to the contrary that there exist rail arcs that admit multiple irreducible representations.
+Let $\Sigma_g \times I$ be the least genus thickened surface among the thickened surfaces in which such rail arcs can lie in and $\mathcal{M} = \{(\boldsymbol{\upsilon},\Sigma_g\times I)\}$ be the collection of rail arcs in $\Sigma_{g} \times I$ that admit multiple irreducible representations.
+Then, for a rail arc in $\mathcal{M}$, there exist different destabilization annuli so that we may end up with multiple destabilizations that are not arc isotopic.
+Any destabilization of $(\boldsymbol{\upsilon},\Sigma_g\times I)$ has genus less than $g$, and by assumption, each of these destabilizations admits a unique irreducible representation.
+We show that the unique irreducible representations of destabilizations of $(\boldsymbol{\upsilon},\Sigma_g\times I)$ are arc isotopic by analyzing the relative positions of their destabilization annuli.